 Windows 10 is getting updated every now and done, and keeping a track of all the Windows Updates can be difficult.
-If you are looking for ways to look up the Windows Updates for your Windows 10 or Windows Server 2019 operating system, then here are was yu can do it.
+If you are looking for ways to look up the Windows Updates for your Windows 10 or Windows Server 2019 operating system, then here are was you can do it.

 Windows 10 Update History

+How do you see which Windows Updates you have?
 If you wish to view the update history on your Windows 10 computer, from the Start Menu, open Settings > Update & security> Windows Update.
 In the right side, you will see a small Update history link in blue.

 Click on that link to open the following window.